neilmangan/LIGO-site-policies/TermsOfService.md

 ### K. Miscellaneous

 #### 1. Governing Law
-Except to the extent applicable law provides otherwise, this Agreement between you and GitHub and any access to or use of the Website or the Service are governed by the federal laws of the United States of America and the laws of the State of California, without regard to conflict of law provisions.
-You and GitHub agree to submit to the exclusive jurisdiction and venue of the courts located in the City and County of San Francisco, California.
+Except to the extent applicable law provides otherwise, this Agreement between you and LIGO and any access to or use of the Website or the Service are governed by the federal laws of France.
+You and LIGO agree to submit to the exclusive jurisdiction and venue of the courts located in the City and County of Paris, France.

 #### 2. Non-Assignability
 LIGO may assign or delegate these Terms of Service and/or the [LIGO Privacy Policy](https://ADDURL), in whole or in part, to any person or entity at any time with or without your consent, including the license grant in Section D.4.
 You may not assign or delegate any rights or obligations under the Terms of Service or Privacy Statement without our prior written consent, and any unauthorized assignment and delegation by you is void.